1409 Walnut Grove Ave

 University of the West is a Buddhist-founded, accredited, private, non-profit university located in Rosemead, CA, currently serving between 300-400 students seeking certificates, bachelors, masters, and doctoral degrees in the following programs: Buddhist Chaplaincy, Business, English (including English-as-a-Second-Language), General Studies, Psychology, and Religious Studies.
 University of the West was founded in 1991 by Venerable Master Hsing Yun of the Fo Guang Shan Buddhist order, based in Taiwan.
 Fo Guang Shan advocates Humanistic Buddhism, or Buddhism for the benefit of society, drawing on the Ch’an (Chinese Zen) tradition.
 Originally named Hsi Lai University, classes were offered at Hsi Lai Temple in Hacienda Heights, CA, until the university moved to its current campus in Rosemead in 1996.
 There, it expanded academic offerings, changed its name to University of the West in 2004 to reflect its continuing Americanization, and achieved initial accreditation from the Western Association of Schools and Colleges in 2006.

-In 2016, University of the West received a Women in Buddhism grant for $2,500 to support a conference co-hosted by University of the West and Sakyadhita International Association of Buddhist Women.
+In 2016, a Women in Buddhism grant in the amount of $2,500 was awarded to support a conference co-hosted by University of the West and Sakyadhita International Association of Buddhist Women.
 Sakyadhita is an international organization supporting Buddhist women; Sakyadhita literally means “Daughters of Sakyamuni Buddha.”
 The theme of the conference, held in April 2017, was titled: “Diversity in the Dharma: Buddhist Women Engage Race and Exclusionary Politics in America.”
 The conference was attended by 80 lay and monastic Buddhist women and men for a day of presentations and discussions centering on exploring ways to open Sanghas and communities to greater inclusivity across difference barriers.
-Lenz Foundation funding supported the costs, including room and board and meals for the keynote speakers and guests.